This article was featured in the March 2021 issue of Foundr Magazine

 The better you are at understanding what your customers want to accomplish in their lives, the better you’ll be at marketing.
 That understanding allows you to create the bridge between your customers’ needs and your brand’s communications.

-When you’re clear on what motivates your customers and the outcomes they’re seeking, your messaging and content can speak to fundamental ideas like:
+When you’re clear on what motivates your customers and the outcomes they’re seeking, your brand’s key messages and content can speak to fundamental ideas like:

 - Where your brand fits into your customers’ lives